Strojove-uceni/su2-final-projects-2025-veselyguliev/README.md

 ### K-Fold Cross-Validation with Manual Annotations (StarDist)

-For **StarDist**, we employed a different approach using newly annotated real data with k-fold cross-validation.
+For **StarDist**, we employed a different approach using k-fold cross-validation on validation data with bonus data annotated by hand with SAM3 HITL workflow using label-studio.
 This strategy helps maximize the use of limited annotated data while providing robust performance estimates.

 ## Results

 Various detection-tracking combinations were evaluated.
 Specific numerical results will be presented during the project presentation.
-Through **non-standard approaches**, we achieved relatively good results for:
+Through **non-standard approaches**, we achieved very good results for:

 - **HRNet + LapTrack**
 - **StarDist + LapTrack**